 The Indexing Server is responsible for indexing the Cimera data and contents of the Item Library.
 It is also responsible for processing full-text search requests from the clients.
+The Indexing Server is an optional feature of Cimera.

 The Indexing Server performs lazy indexing - periodically waking up and seeing what Cimera Items have been updated since it last ran and then retrieving the Items and any attachments for indexing.
 It will always be slightly behind the actual data, usually only a few minutes.
 In the rare event of a total index rebuild this may take minutes, hours or days, depending on the number of Items / Item Library members.
 A total index rebuild would only be required where a serious failure has occurred or where Cimera upgrade requires it due to incompatibility with a previous version.
 A Cimera upgrade would be a planned event and therefore any disruption could be reduced.